Outstanding Define: Understanding Outstanding Balances and Invoices in Finance

 • Seamless Integration: Connects with ERP and accounting systems for smooth operations.

-With Emagia, businesses can accelerate collections, reduce DSO (Days Sales Outstanding), and enhance customer satisfaction.
+With Emagia, businesses can accelerate collections, reduce DSO (Days Sales Outstanding), improve working capital, and enhance customer satisfaction.

 How can I manage outstanding invoices effectively?